dsharlet/ComputerAlgebra/README.md

     Console.WriteLine(i.ToString());
 ```

-A fundamental building block of ComputerAlgebra is the 'Arrow' expression.
+A fundamental building block of ComputerAlgebra is the `Arrow` expression.
 Arrow expressions define the value of one expression to be the value given by another expression.
-For example, 'x->2' defines the expression 'x' to have the value '2'.
+For example, `x->2` defines the expression `x` to have the value `2`. `x->2` can be constructed with `Arrow.New(x, 2)` in code.

-The 'Solve' function used above returns a list of Arrow expressions defining the solutions of the system.
+The `Solve` function used above returns a list of Arrow expressions defining the solutions of the system.

-Arrow expressions are used by the 'Evaluate' function to substitute values for expressions into other expressions.
+Arrow expressions are used by the `Evaluate` function to substitute values for expressions into other expressions.
 To demonstrate the usage of Evaluate, let's validate the solution by using Evaluate to substitute the solutions into the original system of equations, and then substitute a value for C.

 ```csharp
 Expression f_xy = f.Evaluate(solutions).Evaluate(Arrow.New("C", 2));